dingusxmcgee/dingusxmcgee.github.io/_posts/2025-10-06-Its-Java-All-The-Way-Down.md

 This class appears to be designed to mimic a legitimate Java class.

 Sets some initial values.
-The hardcoded base64 is Log4jConfigQpgsuaFilter.class
+The hardcoded base64 is an embedded Log4jConfigQpgsuaFilter.class, which is the actual filter that will be applied to incoming http requests.

 [![10-06-25_8.png](/assets/images/10-06-25/10-06-25_8.png)](/assets/images/10-06-25/10-06-25_8.png)